 This salad has been a staple in my kitchen for years.
-I was looking for an alternative to potato salad for a picnic when I stumbled upon this sweet potato salad from the New York Times.
-I of course will make anything that contains sweet potatoes, cilantro, and black beans and thus, this black bean salad gets made quite a bit in our house.
-I eat it as is, serve it over grains, throw it in an omelette, or stuff it in a taco.
-It's versatile and full of flavor.
+Back then, I was looking for an alternative to potato salad for a picnic when I stumbled upon this sweet potato salad from the New York Times.
+As I will make anything that contains sweet potatoes, cilantro, and black beans, I was immediately won over.
+As a result, this black bean salad gets made quite a bit in our house.
+Often, I eat it as is, serve it over grains, throw it in an omelette, or stuff it in a taco.
+It's both versatile and full of flavor.

 - 1 lb sweet potatoes

 - 1 small red onion

 - ¼ teaspoon salt

 - 1 cup cooked black beans, drained and rinsed if using canned

 - Preheat oven to 400˚ F. Peel sweet potatoes, cut into ¼ inch cubes and place on a sheet tray.
 Chop onion into ¼ inch pieces and add to the tray.
 Drizzle 1 tablespoon olive oil on top and add ¼ teaspoon of salt.
 Toss until sweet potatoes are well coated.
 Spread into a single layer and roast until sweet potatoes are tender and starting to brown, 35 to 40 minutes.